freenas/freenas-docs/userguide/install.rst

    Boot Menu

+.. tip:: %brand% begins booting into the default boot environment after 10 seconds.
+Press any key except :kbd:`Enter` to stop the automatic boot timer.

 Press :kbd:`3` to display the available boot environments and press :kbd:`3` again as needed to scroll through multiple pages.